djcrabhat/breakcore-maker/README.md

 # How it works i guess????
-this takes a snippet of a wav file and turns it into breakbeats.
+this takes a snippet of a wav file and turns it into breakcore.

 recommended file size seems to be 3 seconds of music.